ajhconway/academic-kickstart/content/home/about.md

 theory, application and implementation of external memory data structures and algorithms.
-He has worked externsively with write-optimized data structures such as $B^\varepsilon$-trees, COLAs, LSMs and BOA/BOT hash tables, from both theortical and systems perspectives.
+He has worked externsively with write-optimized data structures such as $B^\varepsilon$-trees, COLAs, LSMs and BOA/BOT hash tables, from both theoretical and systems perspectives.

 He is a member of the BetrFS team, which built and maintains the BetrFS prototype file system.
-BetrFS is designed around the principle of write-optimization, and is built using variants of $B^\varepsilon$-trees.
+BetrFS is designed around the principles of write-optimization, and is built using variants of $B^\varepsilon$-trees.